OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-01.md

 ## Mark 1:45

-Instead he went out and began to talk freely, spreading the news.
-As a result, Jesus could no longer enter a town openly but stayed outside in lonely places.
+However, he went out and began to talk freely, spreading the news.
+As a result, Jesus could no longer enter a town openly but stayed outside in secluded places.
 Yet the people still came to him from everywhere.